dhanikk/role-wise-session-manager/README.md

 php artisan vendor:publish --provider="Itpathsolutions\Sessionmanager\SessionManagerServiceProvider"
 ```

-## Prerequisites
-Make sure you have the [Spatie Laravel Permission](https://github.com/spatie/laravel-permission) package installed before using this package.

 ## Middleware Configuration
 You need to add the middleware inside `app/Http/Kernel.php` in the middleware groups: